 - They associate fatigue with other things, muscle or stomach pain with other diseases, without knowing that it is their heart that is asking for help.

 - Eat fruit and vegetables every day.
 Try to eat five pieces of fruit and vegetables a day, plus orange or lemon juice.
 Avoid canned vegetables because they contain salt.
 We recommend steaming vegetables and seasoning with olive oil.

 - Grains should be whole: especially rice, wheat, and rye.

-- Nuts: the experts recommend eating nuts regularly.
+- Nuts: experts recommend eating nuts regularly.
 These will help your cardiovascular health.
-Why don’t you eat three walnuts for breakfast?
+Three walnuts for breakfast is a good start.

 - More fish and less red meat: sardines, mackerel, tuna, and salmon have healthy Omega-3.
 Therefore, you should reduce the amount of red meat you eat and increase the amount of fish.